MerosCrypto/Meros/README.md

 main.nim doesn't do much.
 There is a miner and address generator under samples/ that can be swapped out with main.nim though in order to test/demo Ember.
 Right now, main.nim is a demo file for the Lattice.

 #### Contributing

-Ember will not have an ICO.
-Ember will not have a premine.
-Ember will be launched publicly and fairly.
-The only advantage one gets for contributing is being able to get to use the cryptocurrency one day.
-That said, I would love help and there is a [TODO](https://github.com/kayabaNerve/Ember/blob/master/TODO.md) file.
+Ember will not have an ICO, yet the community voted on whether or not there should be a premine.
+The community decided there should be a seven week premine (Ember doesn't have a max supply, and therefore the premine amount cannot be denominated via a percent).
+Two weeks will be released at the launch of the network, with one more week released every six months.
+This will allow a strong mainnet launch, guaranteeing Ember's success, and funding for three years.